Srinivas-Bhat/Food-App/README.md

 # Food-App

- ### A simple project on food app.
-User when clicks on the checkbox and click on the order button, respective product will be ordered and particular image of the image is displayed.
+ ### A simple project on a food app.
+Users when clicking on the checkbox and clicking on the order button, the respective product will be ordered, and a particular image of the image is displayed.

  ### Other functionalities include.
  - Login Page.